-Recovering CD and DVD data with CDRoller
+Recovering CD and DVD Data With CDRoller

 CDRoller retrieves the data from the discs created by "drag and drop" CD/DVD writing software, including the newest versions of well-known Roxio and Ahead Nero software packages.
 The program also finds, identifies and recovers accidently deleted files, files on quick-formatted discs, and files on incorrectly closed discs due to a power failure or system crash.

-CDRoller recovers CD and DVD data (photos and video clips), created by a wide set of standalone devices, including: Sony Mavica digital cameras, Hitachi, Sony, Panasonic and Canon DVD camcorders, personal DVD recorders, etc. For beginners, the program offers the 'Recover DVD Video' feature based on a simple Wizard Interface.
-A new "Split video" option splits the recovered VOB files into several clips (scenes), automatically converting a "raw" DVD-video data into MPEG files without loss of quality.
-In contrast to VOB files, you can load MPEG files into your DVD mastering software directly, in order to create a new DVD disc with the recovered video.
+CDRoller recovers CD and DVD data (photos and video clips), created by a wide set of standalone devices, including: Sony Mavica digital cameras, Hitachi, Sony, Panasonic and Canon DVD camcorders, personal DVD recorders, etc. An updated "Split video" automatically converts the recovered VOB or VRO files into a several MPEG fragments (scenes) without loss of quality.

-A new View Image option allows to view JPEG images, created by Sony Mavica CD digital cameras and DVD camcorders.
+CDRoller 7.0 offers a new "CD/DVD burn" option integrated into a common shell.
+You can backup your recovered data onto a new CD or DVD immediately after recovery, without leaving CDRoller.
+A new "Erase" option blanks CD and DVD re-writable media.

-CDRoller 6.60 has a fully localized German, Italian and Spanish versions with translated Help files and web pages.
+CDRoller 7.0 has an updated "Recover DVD Video" with more flexible disc scan.
+You can start a new scan of the selected disc area, or resume scan where you left it before, or just show a list of files found at the prior stages.

-CDRoller 6.60 costs $29.50(US) for a single-user license.
-Site licenses are available.
+CDRoller 7.0 costs $34.00(US) for a single-user license.
+Business and multi-user licenses are available.
 You can download a free trial (demo) version of CDRoller on the web at http://www.cdroller.com.
-For more information, please visit CDRoller's website or send an e-mail to sales@cdroller.com
+For more information, please visit CDRoller's website or send an e-mail to sales@cdroller.com.

 Evaluation Copy Available on Request